trust-mfn-berlin/animals-as-objects/vault/story.chaotic-origins-of-micropaleontology.md

 In his desire to refute these dominant understandings of life, which were common at the beginning of the 19th century, **Ehrenberg argued that all infusoria were in fact complete animals.
 In his microscopic observations he identified stomachs and other organs within microorganisms and claimed they proved his view correct.** This interpretation tainted his reputation, especially as he stubbornly refused to accept the piling evidence that disproved this observation for the rest of his life.
 Thus, although his second monograph, published in 1854, laid out much of the subject matter of micropaleontology under the name of _Mikrogeologie_, his work wasn’t as successful as it could have been until the following century.
 Despite the international fame their detailed and rigorous descriptions won them, both d’Orbigny’s and Ehrenberg’s interpretations of microorganisms had received much criticism already during their lifetime. **By the 1850s, the [[nature|story.the-worlds-we-make]] of microbial organisms had profoundly changed.**[^5]

-[^1]: Linnaeus, Carl. _Systema Naturae, editio 12, reformata_.
+[^1]: Carl Linnaeus. _Systema Naturae, editio 12, reformata_.
 Holmiae: Laurentii Salvii, 1766.  https://www.biodiversitylibrary.org/item/137240#page/800/mode/1up (03.01.2022).

-[^2]: To learn more on another ‘wastebucket’ class of Linnaeus’ Vermes, see Gould, Stephen Jay. _The Lying Stones of Marrakech_.
+[^2]: To learn more on another ‘wastebucket’ class of Linnaeus’ Vermes, see Stephen Jay Gould. _The Lying Stones of Marrakech_.
 Cambridge (MA) and London: Harvard University Press, 2000. http://www.jstor.org/stable/j.ctt2jbrgf

-[^3]: The impact of these early descriptions is quantified in Lazarus, David.
-“The legacy of early radiolarian taxonomists, with a focus on the species published by early German workers”. _Journal of Micropalaeontology_ 33, no. 1 (2014): 3-19.
+[^3]: The impact of these early descriptions is quantified in David Lazarus.
+“The Legacy of Early Radiolarian Taxonomists, with a Focus on the Species Published by Early German Workers”. _Journal of Micropalaeontology_ 33, no. 1 (2014): 3-19.

-[^4]: This argument is clearly laid out in d’Orbigny, Alcide Dessalines. _Foraminifères fossiles du bassin tertiaire de Vienne (Autriche)_.
+[^4]: This argument is clearly laid out in Alcide Dessalines d’Orbigny. _Foraminifères fossiles du bassin tertiaire de Vienne (Autriche)_.
 Paris: Gide et Compe, 1846. https://doi.org/10.5962/bhl.title.145432.

-[^5]: See, for instance, Churchill, Frederick B. “The guts of the matter.
-Infusoria from Ehrenberg to Bütschli: 1838–1876”. _Journal of the History of Biology_ 22, no. 2 (1989): 189-213. https://doi.org/10.1007/BF00139512.
+[^5]: See, for instance, Frederick B. Churchill “The Guts of the Matter: Infusoria from Ehrenberg to Bütschli, 1838-1876”. _Journal of the History of Biology_ 22, no. 2 (1989): 189-213. https://doi.org/10.1007/BF00139512.

 :::DE:::